ddwpok-7/IERG4210_Project_phase1/README.md

 When the thumbnail or name is clicked, it will redirect to the corresponding product page. <br>
 After users click on the addToCart button, the shopping list will be updated. <br>
   <br>
-Moreover, there is a hover shopping list on both the main and product pages <br> to display the added product, quantity, price, and total price. <br>
+Moreover, there is a hover shopping list on both the main and product pages to display the added product, quantity, price, and total price. <br>
 When it is displayed, it will cover any elements behind it. <br>
 Also, there are input boxes for each added product which are used for inputting the quantity of each selected product. <br>
 A checkout button will be used to submit the list to the Payment page and go to the Payment page. <br>